What is the Fair Food Program?

 The Program consists of a wage increase supported by the additional penny per pound paid by corporate purchasers of Florida tomatoes, and a human-rights-based Code of Conduct, involving six main elements:

-- Worker-to-worker education sessions conducted by the CIW on the farms and on company time to insure workersunderstand their new rights and responsibilities;
+Worker-to-worker education sessions carried out by the CIW on the farms and on company time to insure workers understand their new rights and responsibilities;

-- Health and safety committees on every farm to give workers a structured voice in the shape of their work environment;
+Health and safety committees on every farm to give workers a structured voice in the shape of their work environment; and

 Does the Fair Food Program cover all farmworkers harvesting Florida tomatoes or just the members of the CIW?